ahmed-lotfi/alx-system-engineering-devops/0x03-shell_variables_expansions/README.md

 Create a script that lists all local variables and environment variables, and functions.
 Task 6.
 Local variable
-This script creates a new local variable named BEST with the value School
+This script creates a new local variable named BEST with the value School Task 7. global variable
+This script creates a new global variable named BEST with the value School